-We currently file most Blue Cross Blue Shield Private Plans (Boeing, Roper, and some PPOs require an out of network exemption – if you have these plans contact BCBS request an exemption for us to file your insurance).
+We currently file most Blue Cross Blue Shield Private Plans (with the exception of Boeing, Roper, and some PPOs.
+With some you may request an out of network exemption – if you have these plans contact BCBS request an exemption for us to file your insurance).

 While we attempt to keep this list up to date, please call us to ask specifically about your insurance plan as we are filing for approval with other plans on a regular basis.